muhammadnadeem7833/RISC-V-VPU/RISC-V Toolchain/README.md

     make -j3
     ```

-    **NOTE: `C` extension of RISC-V architecture in `--with-arch=rv32/64 imafdqcv_zifencei_zicsr` is for compressed instructions support, you can remove if you don’t want compressed instructions.And in the command `make -j3`, `3` represents the utilization of the number of `CPU cores` while installing, you can increase this accordingly.**
+    **NOTE: `C` extension of RISC-V architecture in `--with-arch=rv32/64 imafdqcv_zifencei_zicsr` is for compressed instructions support, you can remove if you don’t want compressed instructions.
+And in the command `make -j3`, `3` represents the utilization of the number of `CPU cores` while installing, you can increase this accordingly.**

 + **Installation of `spike`:**